MusicDin/kubitect/docs/user-guide/configuration/kubernetes.md

 &ensp;
 :octicons-file-symlink-file-24: Default: `false`

-Kubitect provides option to automatically copy the Kubeconfig file to `~/.kube/config` path.
+Kubitect offers the option to automatically copy the Kubeconfig file to the `~/.kube/config` path.
-By default, this option is disabled, as it can overwrite an existing file.
+By default, this feature is disabled to prevent overwriting an existing file.

 ```yaml
 kubernetes: